-Even though there is a clear need to endorse the current workforce with more resources. institutions should not ignore the needs of the existing workforce.
-Therefore, the current employment conditions need to be addressed and better working conditions provided to mitigate the reported lack of mental health support, burnout, and overwhelming workload pressures (e.g. the increasing amount of medicine shortages), that highly contribute to dissatisfaction of the professionals.
-Reducina bureaucracy and pharmaceutical tasks as well as tackling medicine shortages is essential to alleviate the in community pharmacies.
+Even though there is a clear need to endorse the current workforce with more resources, institutions should not ignore the needs of the existing workforce.
+Therefore, the current employment conditions need to be addressed and better working conditions provided to mitigate the reported lack of mental health support, burnout, and overwhelming workload pressures (e.g. the increasing amount of medicine shortages), that highly contribute to dissatisfaction of the professionals. the Reducing bureaucracy and nonpharmaceutical tasks as well as tackling medicine shortages is essential to alleviate the workload in community pharmacies.
 Appropriate remuneration of the existing workforce, together with career prospections and professional development plans are some of the best investments that can be made to solidify the pharmacy workforce.